Skip to content

 About me.

-I'm Stephen, the founder of Kannon Technical Services.
+I'm Stephen Avon, the founder of Kannon Technical Services.

 I spent 20 years doing this kind of work from the inside.
 Civil engineering undergrad.
 Started my career as a surveyor and CAD draftsman, working in AutoCAD and Microstation before they were boring.
 Master's in transportation engineering — railroads, roadways, waterways, the full infrastructure stack.
 Worked at an aerospace company doing 3D design, FEA, and CNC programming, hand-in-hand with the production floor.